gamblevore/temporal/readme.md

 ![Temporal Randomness](screenshot.png)

-This project was inspired by the fatum project, a totally cool project about bringing novelty, mystery and exploration to life.
+This project was inspired by the fatum project, a totally cool project about bringing novelty to life, deepening mystery through expanding exploration.
 Give it a look. http://randonauts.com